On today’s episode, I’m tackling H is for Halibut and Habitat.

 But you won’t be thinking about much of this when you eat halibut.
 Because Halibut is delicious.

-Wild Alaska Halibut season runs March through almost November, but it’s not steady.
+Wild Alaska Halibut season runs from March through almost November, but it’s not steady.
 So if you see it in the store or offered in a restaurant, go for it.
 You won’t be disappointed.
 And you probably will be in the mood to spend some money.

 Have you ever seen a halibut?

 This is one mofo funky fish.
 Halibut are a flat fish with both eyes on one side of their head.
-Its mouth is twisted downward so that when it lays flat on the ocean shelf, it can eat And it loves crustaceans and small fish.
+Its mouth is twisted downward so that when it lays flat on the ocean shelf, it can eat And loves crustaceans and small fish.

 Ready to cook some halibut?